akka/akka/akka-docs/src/main/paradox/scala/cluster-dc.md

 * Downing/removal of nodes in the case of network partitions should typically be treated differently for failures within vs. across data centers.
-For network partitions across the system should typically not down the unreachable nodes, but instead wait until it heals or an decision is made by a human or external monitoring system.
+For network partitions across the system should typically not down the unreachable nodes, but instead wait until it heals or a decision is made by a human or external monitoring system.
 For failures within same data center automatic, more aggressive, downing mechanisms can be employed for quick fail over.
 * Quick fail over of Cluster Singleton and Cluster Sharding from one data center to another is difficult to do in a safe way.
 There is a risk that singletons or sharded entities become